Lisowicia: Dicynodont gigantism and evolution

 Prior to the discovery of Lisowicia, the evolution of giant body sizes in Triassic sauropodomorphs was thought to be an exclusive trait of dinosaurs, as other large herbivores—including the dicynodonts—were not thought to have achieved similar sizes.
 The elephantine size of Lisowicia demonstrates that gigantism also evolved in dicynodonts, and analysis of their body size as they evolved over the course of the Late Triassic demonstrates that, like sauropodomorphs, Triassic dicynodonts were also increasing in body size, culminating in Lisowicia.
 In fact, dicynodonts were consistently larger than sauropodomorphs during the Carnian stage, and both achieved similar gigantic sizes in the Norian to the Rhaetian with Lisowicia.
 The evolution of gigantism in both sauropodomorphs and Lisowicia at similar time periods suggests that ecological factors may have allowed and encouraged both lineages to grow to giant sizes, as opposed to specific traits inherent to sauropodomorph dinosaurs as had previously been suggested.

-The evolution of gigantism in dicynodonts was a gradual process, occurring over approximately 20 million years, and acquired major restructuring the musculo-skeletal system to achieve the size and posture of Lisowicia.
+The evolution of gigantism in dicynodonts was a gradual process, occurring over approximately 20 million years, and acquired major restructuring of the musculo-skeletal system to achieve the size and posture of Lisowicia.
 It's possible that gigantism in Lisowicia was driven by increasing body size in predators, or as a metabolic adaptation for getting more nutrition out of their food by increasing the size of their gut.
 It also highlights that dicynodont evolution in the Late Triassic is still poorly understood.
 Previously considered to be geographically restricted and in decline, Lisowicia demonstrates that dicynodonts were both still geographically widespread and continuing to diversify in the Late Triassic, particularly evolving traits to support massive body sizes.

 Palaeobiology

 Feeding and diet

 Lisowicia was a herbivore, like most other dicynodonts, using its relatively long beak to crop and chew, although its large size implies it was feeding on higher levels of vegetation than was typical for the group.
+On the other hand, Sulej (2024) proposed that Lisowicia was a "grazer" that fed on low-lying vegetation.
+This suggestion was based on the orientation of the orbits and the low position of the occipital condyles (where the skull joins the neck), interpreted as indicating that its head was habitually held tilted down towards the ground.
+In this position, the slightly upward-directed orbits would now face the eyes forwards towards the horizon as it fed.

 Coprolites attributed to Lisowicia indicate that it mostly ate soft vegetation and conifers.
 However, some coprolites contain large portions of woody material, a trait observed in some other dicynodont coprolites.
 This has been suggested to represent seasonal variation in its diet, possibly when their preferred diet of soft vegetation was out of season.